Excise tax in the United States: Excise tax types

 An example of a state of being tax is an ad valorem property tax—which is not an excise.
 Customs or tariffs are based on the property (usually imported goods) as a state of being or ad valorem taxes and are also typically not called excise taxes.
-Excise taxes are collected by producers and retailers and paid to the Internal Revenue Service (IRS) or other state and/or local government tax collection agency.
+Excise taxes are collected by producers and retailers and paid to the Internal Revenue Service (IRS) or other state or local government tax collection agency.
 Historical federal excise tax collections to 1945 are listed in the Historical Statistics of the United States and more recent federal excise tax data is listed in the White House historical tables.

 An excise is imposed on listed specific taxable events or products and is usually not collected or paid directly by the consumer.
-Excise taxes are collected by the producer or retailer and paid to the IRS, state or local tax agency.
-The producer can usually pass at least some of the burden of the excise tax to the consumer, the amount of which is added to the price of the product when it is sold.
+Excise taxes are collected by the producer or retailer and delivered to the IRS, state or local tax agency.
+The producer can usually pass at least some of the excise tax burden to the consumer, the amount of which is added to the price of the product when it is sold.
 The degree to which consumers and producers will share the burden, called tax incidence, depends upon the price elasticities of supply and demand.
-Often sales taxes are collected as a percentage of the cost of the product including its excise tax—a tax on a tax.
+Often, sales taxes are collected as a percentage of the cost of the product, including its excise tax—a tax on a tax.

-Traditionally the federal government has left property taxes and sales taxes to the states and local governments for their revenue.
+Traditionally, the federal government has left property and sales taxes to the states and local governments for their revenue.
 Tariffs or customs duties on imported goods are essentially the only property taxes imposed by the U.S. federal government.
 Tariffs can be set only by the federal government, not by any state or local jurisdiction.
-For U.S. constitutional law purposes, a customs duty or tariff is nominally in a separate category from an excise tax.
-Excise taxes can be (and are) set by federal, state and local jurisdictions.
+A customs duty or tariff is nominally separate from an excise tax for U.S. constitutional law purposes.
+Excise taxes can be (and are) set by federal, state, and local jurisdictions.

-Many taxes are simply called an excise tax in the statute imposing that tax (an excise in the statutory law sense) even though they could more accurately be called some other kind of tax.
-A collection of different taxes has accumulated over the years under the excise tax classification.
+Many taxes are called an excise tax in the statute imposing that tax (an excise in the statutory law sense) even though they could more accurately be called some other kind of tax.
+Different taxes have accumulated over the years under the excise tax classification.